 Advanced Wiki Formatting

-Images make everything better.
+Images can be clearer, quicker, and easier to use than a wiki with text only.
 You can add images to both Answers posts and wiki articles.
-Simply position the text cursor in the wiki text where you want the image tag to go, then drag the image from your image uploader's library onto the wiki editing text box or Answers post.
+Simply position the text cursor in the wiki text where you want the image tag to go, then drag the image from your Media Manager's library onto the wiki editing text box or Answers post.
 Doing so copies the image identifier automatically and inserts a basic image tag.

 That's the easiest way to add images, but if you'd like to do it manually, follow these instructions instead: Drag an image from your library into the "Image Manager" box in the sidebar and hover over the image to get the image identifier.
 Once you have the identifier, you can manually add the tag (see format below) to the wiki text.